How to Turn SharePoint Into Ultimate Engagement Platform

 Newsletters and alerts

-Sustaining effective and engaging communication means delivering anticipated, personal and relevant messages to people who want to receive them.
+Sustaining effective as well as engaging communication means delivering anticipated, personal and relevant messages to people who want to receive them.
 Your newsletters and alerts should be customizable for and by each individual.
 Recipients will then be able to opt in or out and select what messages they would like to receive, guaranteeing a higher open and click rate.

 3. Cause crisscross-connectivity